Michigan’s Upper Peninsula Relocation Guide

 • City of Marquette has the 3rd highest tax rate in Marquette County (out of 22 Municipalities)

-CHOCOLAY TOWNSHIP
+Chocolay TOWNSHIP

 Chocolay Township is known for its scenic beauty and rural charm.
 Experience the tranquility of country living while being just a short drive away from Marquette’s amenities.